An Automated Theorem Proving Framework for Information-Theoretic Results: Auxiliary Searching with EII Premises

 {}

-\begin{rem} If there are multiple premises, we can use conjunction (Definition \ref{def:conj}) to combine them into a single premise before applying the algorithm.
-Another way is to replace the auxiliary searching step 1a in the algorithm by a recursive call to the algorithm itself, using another premise.
+\begin{rem} If there are multiple premises, we can replace line \ref{step:aux_recur} in Algorithm \ref{alg:premise} by a recursive call to the algorithm itself, using another premise.
 Note that even when we only have one premise, it may be useful to repeat the premise multiple times, so it can be applied multiple times. \end{rem} {}